Szybet/Yatchy/hardware/create-your-own/assembling.md

 ## **A reminder, all of this is provided without any warranty.
 If something goes wrong and the PCB is bad, wrong components, not my fault**

+#### Prototype guide, I could have skipped something, let me know if something is not clear

 # Assembling Yatchy
 There are 2 ways to solder a Yatchy (in a reasonable way):
 - Soldering manually: